Handbook of Operating Procedures 9-2010

 Effective August 01, 2011

-Policy Owner: Assistant Dean of Graduate Studies
+Policy Owner: Assistant Dean of the Graduate School

 1. Policy Statement

-It is the policy of The University of Texas at Austin ("University") to allow for the appointment of assistant instructors at the University to meet the instructional needs of undergraduate students.
+It is the policy of The University of Texas at Austin ("University") to allow for the appointment of Assistant Instructors at the University to meet the instructional needs of undergraduate students.

 1. Reason for Policy

-This policy provides for the administration of employment of individuals appointed to the position of assistant instructor.
+This policy provides for the administration of employment of individuals appointed to the position of Assistant Instructor.

 1. Scope & Audience

-This policy applies to assistant instructors at the University and faculty and staff involved with assistant instructor employment.
+This policy applies to Assistant Instructors at the University and faculty and staff involved with Assistant Instructor employment.

 1. Definitions (specific to this policy)

-Assistant Instructors:
+Assistant Instructor:

-A non-faculty, academic position held by an eligible graduate student with the primary duties of teaching undergraduate classes and providing instruction under the supervision of a University faculty member.
+A non-faculty, academic position held by an eligible graduate student with the primary duties of teaching undergraduate classes and providing instruction under the supervision of a university faculty member.

 1. Website (for policy)